internetguru/academy/README.md

 List of files intended to be edited by users in distributed repositories.
 Files are separated by spaces and support [globbing](https://tldp.org/LDP/abs/html/globbingref.html), e.g. `image.png video.mp4 src/*.java`.
 Default value is `**/*`.

 `ACADEMY_GITLAB_ACCESS_TOKEN`
 [GitLab personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token) required for the API communication with `api` scope.
+It's recommended to use [Group Access Tokens](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html).
 This **variable should be secret**, see [masked environmental CI variable](https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project).

 `ACADEMY_ASSIGN`
 List of users for the [`academy distribute` command](documentation/academy-distribute.md).
 If this variable is empty, `ACADEMY_ASSIGN` file is used instead (which does not get distributed).
 Users can be separated by white-spaces or commas.